-An extended boot time can result in a screenshot capturing "Getting devices ready" instead of the Windows login screen.
-Datto appliances will mark this as a failed screenshot, because the Windows environment has not fully booted.
+Extended boot time can result in a screenshot capturing "Getting devices ready" instead of the Windows login screen.
+Datto appliances will mark this as a failed screenshot because the Windows environment has not fully booted.

 Additional Wait Time for Screenshot Verification

-- Click on Configure Agent Settings for that system.
+- Click Configure Agent Settings for that machine experiencing the error.

-- Scroll down to the Screenshot Verification section, and increase the Additional wait time setting.
+- Scroll down to the Screenshot Verification section, then increase the Additional wait time setting.

-This issue may occur when certain services cause a delay in machine startup.
-This is most commonly seen with Microsoft Exchange services.
+Certain services may cause a delay in a machine startup.
+This issue is most common with Microsoft Exchange services.